FarieB/alx-final-project/README.md

 - large-container: Expands the main content container to fill the space freed up by collapsing the sidebar.
 - Overall Functionality:
 This code provides an interactive sidebar toggle, allowing users to switch between a larger content view and a standard view by clicking the menu icon.
 This is a common feature in responsive web applications to optimize space and usability on different screen sizes.

+## Challenges

+- Adapting the layout for smaller screens while maintaining usability.
+Debugging JavaScript behaviors for the sidebar toggle and navigation bar.
+Ensuring browser compatibility for a consistent user experience.

+## Lessons Learned

+- Mastered the use of CSS Grid and Flexbox for complex layouts.
+Gained a deeper understanding of JavaScript event handling.
+Learned the importance of organized file structures in web development.

+## Future Enhancements

+- Implement a search bar with filtering functionality.
+Add animations and hover effects for enhanced user interaction.
+Integrate backend services for video storage and user authentication.

+## Setup and Deployment

+- Clone Repository: git clone https://github.com/FarieB/Alx-frontend-final-project.git
+- Open Locally: Open index.html in your browser to view the project.
+View Live: Visit the live demo at: Open Locally: Open index.html in your browser to view the project.
+View Live: Visit the live demo at: https://farieb.github.io/Alx-frontend-final-project/